A career as a hydrologist would suit you if you're good at interpreting data and are interested in the environment and sustainability

 Occasional opportunities arise in industries whose activities affect surface and ground water.

-Hydrologists are also employed by international organisations to develop and manage water resource strategies, particularly in areas where emergency relief is necessary.
+You may also find opportunities with international organisations that develop and manage water resource strategies, particularly in areas where emergency relief is necessary.

 Look for job vacancies at:

-Vacancies are also handled by environmental and specialist recruitment agencies, such as Eden Recruitment.
+Vacancies are also handled by environmental and specialist recruitment agencies.

-The level of training support provided depends on individual organisations.
-While many of the required technical skills are gained on the job, hydrologists may receive additional training in specific IT software, as well as soft skills such as time management.
+You'll receive on the job training for the technical aspects of the job and may also receive additional training in specific IT software, as well as in soft skills such as time management.